komali2/blog/content/posts/my-emacs-environment/index.md

 To do the above, you need projectile, which comes default with spacemacs.
 You need treemacs for the sidepanel file browsing, which can be had by adding `treemacs` to your `dotspacemacs/layers`.
 Spacemacs main branch used to (still does?) have some other side-panel file browser, but now treemacs is where it's at I guess.

 Very important: if you want your file searches to be any kind of fast, you should install [ripgrep](https://github.com/BurntSushi/ripgrep), which is, for some reason, way faster than ag, pt, ack, and grep.
-You can swap around which search tool is used for these kinds of fucntions with `dotspacemacs-search-tools` inside `dotspacemacs/init`.
+You can swap around which search tool is used for these kinds of functions with `dotspacemacs-search-tools` inside `dotspacemacs/init`.
 Mine looks like

 ```emacs-lisp
    dotspacemacs-search-tools '("rg" "ag" "pt" "ack" "grep")
 ```

-There's some interesting integrations with between projectile and org-mode that I played with in the past, but I ended up abandoning.
+There's some interesting integrations  between projectile and org-mode that I played with in the past, but that I ended up abandoning.
 I mention it in case it draws your fancy.
 The package to investigate if this interests you is [org-projectile](https://github.com/IvanMalison/org-projectile).

 ### Finding and Replacing Text

 There's lots of options here, because there's emacs and vim ways of doing this.
-Within a buffer, to quickly find text, I typically simply use `/`, which invokes `(evil-ex-search-forward &optional COUNT)`.
+Within a buffer, to quickly find text, I typically simply use `/`, which invokes `(evil-ex-search-forward)`.
 Then, I type the text, hit `RET`, and use `n` (next result) and `p` (previous result) to browse the results.
 It looks like this, after I press `RET`:

 {{< img src="slashsearch.png" alt="Screenshot of the result of a vim-style text search in emacs.">}}